Even better than zucchini bread, these whole wheat zucchini waffles are quick-and-easy breakfast perfection.

 - maple syrup

 - butter (use vegan buttery spread if desired)

-Preheat waffle iron.
+- Preheat and grease waffle iron.
 Stir whole wheat flour, cinnamon, baking powder, and salt in a large bowl.

 - Whisk together almond milk, zucchini, eggs, maple syrup, and vanilla in a separate bowl.
 Pour into flour mixture and stir until just mixed.
 Fold in nuts (if using).

 - Spread about 1 cup of the batter on one side of the waffle iron.
 Close, flip and cook 5 minutes or until golden brown.
 (Cook according to directions provided with your waffle iron.)
 Serve with butter and maple syrup if desired.